MHRA/products/medicines/web/copy/cookies.md

 This information is only processed in a way that does not identify anyone.
 We do not make, and do not allow Google to make, any attempt to find out the identities of those visiting our website.
-Please go visit Google’s [overview of privacy and safeguarding data][google privacy] to know more about their policies.
+Please visit Google’s  [overview of privacy and safeguarding data][google privacy] to know more about their policies.

 Google Analytics cookies we use are: